causalClaims/causalClaims/index.md

 ![Subtask-2](subtask-2.png)

 ## Dataset and competition details:
 We are currently providing a sample dataset and will be releasing the full training data soon.
-Out dataset is build from Reddit posts and to respect the users privacy we are not releasing the dataset directly.
-Instead we are providing with Reddit post ids, annotations and a script.
-Participants can use the script to obtain the related data and merge with the provided annotations.
+Our dataset is built from Reddit posts and to respect the user's privacy we are not releasing the dataset directly.
+Instead, we are only providing Reddit post ids, annotations, and a script.
+Participants can use the script to obtain the data and merge it with the provided annotations.
+If users choose to delete their post, the script won't be able to get it.

 ### Sample dataset